Before you come into hospital

 Am I going to have a lot of pain afterwards?

-Certain back operations are known to cause a fair amount of pain.
-There are three options available after these operations: intrathecal morphine, Intramuscular or intravenous painkillers and oral tablets for less severe pain.
+Certain back and neck operations are known to cause a fair amount of pain.
+There are three options available after these operations: intramuscular or intravenous painkillers and oral tablets for less severe pain.

 How often will I need painkillers?